Pratul-1443/FRIDAY-AI-Assistant/README.md

-# Building AI Assisting FRIDAY isually Impaired Individuals
+# Building AI Assisting FRIDAY isually Impaired Individual

 ## **Overview**
 Visually impaired individuals often face challenges in understanding their surroundings.
 Our project aims to address this by providing: